polkadotrafat/disperse/README.md

-# Disperse DAPP Build Using Ink!
-Contract
+# Disperse DAPP Build Using Ink! and React

 Disperse DAPP is a batching protocol for both native currency and PSP22/ERC20 or equivalent tokens that can help reduce gas cost for multiple transfers by batching them in a single block.